 To gain access to the exam room, you need to be registered and prove your identity with a valid ID document.
 The ID should be placed on your table and be left there during the exam.

-The exam services team arrange invigilators, book exam rooms, handle exam papers and are responsible for procedures related to exam papers.
+The exam services team arranges invigilators, books exam rooms, handles exam papers and is responsible for procedures related to exam papers.

-If you have any questions about registering for exams, special needs, handing out of exam papers or resits, first contact your course coordinator or a course administrator at your department.
+If you have any questions about registering for exams, special needs, handing out of exam papers or retakes, first contact your course coordinator or a course administrator at your department.

 If you need to bring electronic medical equipment to the exam, email the exam services team (contact information provided below), describing the type of equipment.
 Also give your contact details.

 Alternative exam arrangements

 You may be eligible for alternative exam arrangements.
 This requires a recommendation from the special learning support coordinator.